Hizitok/CS1501team_work/Desktop/cpp/BigWork_1/ForGit/Readme.md

 # MIKU's ShopSystem Readme.md
 - Manager : Sun Jianyao
-- Chief Coding : Hu Zhengtao
+- Coding : Hu Zhengtao ， Zhou JiaChen
-- Coding ：Zhou JiaChen
 - This program is for the final work of C++ learning courses.
 #### Thanks
     Thanks to Mr.Zhou's persistent work, he give us the first version and framework of the program